hbraux/fiveletterwords/README.md

 ### Algorithm

-First of all the dictionary of 5 letter English words is lower-cased and filtered to keep only the words having non-unique letters.
+First of all the dictionary of 5 letter English words is filtered to keep only the words having non-unique letters.
 This step is excluded from the benchmark.

-Then the algorithm is using the *divide and conquer* principle to find the solution in a minimum of time: the words set is split into 2 parts: a set containing a given letter (example "e") and a set not containing this letter.
+Then the algorithm uses the *divide and conquer* principle to find the solution in a minimum of time: the words set is split into 2 parts: a set containing a given letter (example "e") and a set not containing this letter.

 The letter is not chosen randomly or alphabetically, but is the most frequent english letter that is not yet part of the